deankoch/UYRW_data/markdown/rswat.md

   # `object='yearly'` have the effect of printing all yearly files.
   #
   # If `dates` is supplied, the 'print.prt' and 'time.sim' files are updated to match the
-  # its range, so that the simulation runs the full time period in `dates`.
+  # its range; Otherwise the existing values in the file are used.
   #
   # Note: this does not alter the time step of the simulation (in parameter `step` of
   # "time.sim"), or attempt to detect it from `dates`